LynnThompson/hello-world/README.md

 # hello-world
-place where you store ideas, resources, or even share and discuss things with others.
+This is a place where I store ideas, resources, collaborate with colleagues.